 In future language design and evolution activities, the following items should be considered:

-For languages that provide exceptions, provide a mechanism for catching all possible exceptions (for example, a ‘catch-all’ handler).
-The behaviour of the program when encountering an unhandled exception should be fully defined.
+Providing a mechanism for catching all possible exceptions (for example, a ‘catch-all’ handler).

-Provide a mechanism to determine which exceptions might be thrown by a called library routine.
+Fully Define the behaviour of the program when encountering an unhandled exception 6.51 Pre-processor directives [NMP].

 6.51 Pre-processor directives [NMP]

 6.51.1 Description of application vulnerability

 Pre-processor replacements happen before any source code syntax check, therefore there is no type checking – this is especially important in function-like macro parameters.